braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 ## Handling Clicks Manually

-You can manually handle Content Card clicks by implementing the `ABKContentCardsTableViewControllerDelegate` protocol.
-Set this delegate object as the `ABKContentCardsTableViewController`'s optional `delegate` property.
+You can manually handle Content Card clicks by implementing the [ABKContentCardsTableViewControllerDelegate](https://appboy.github.io/appboy-ios-sdk/docs/protocol_a_b_k_content_cards_table_view_controller_delegate-p.html) protocol and setting your delegate object as the `delegate` property of the `ABKContentCardsTableViewController`.
+See the [Content Cards sample app](https://github.com/Appboy/appboy-ios-sdk/tree/master/Samples/ContentCards/BrazeContentCardsSampleApp) for an example.

 {% tabs %}
 {% tab OBJECTIVE-C %}